jamirawan/dox/Laravel/sail.md

 ## Alias

-Instead of typing all those path, you should make an alias on the bash profile:
+Instead of typing all those path, you should make an alias on the bash profile.
+Run these command and you don't have to edit the .bash profile:

 ```
+export COMPOSE_FILE=docker-compose.yml
 alias sail='bash vendor/bin/sail'
 ```